XLNT/local-mobile-foam/README.md

 # local-mobile-foam

-The goal: use a personal server ('clay') to keep track of my background location while going about the world.
-When I get close to a disputed POI or a POI that others have staked rewards on, I receive a local notification to check out the area and contribute to the FOAM map.
+The goal: use a personal server (your Clay) to keep track of your background location while going about the world.
+When you get close to a disputed POI or a POI that others have staked rewards on, you receive a local notification to check out the area and contribute to the FOAM map, winning some rewards in the process.

 ## Usage

 You can run the server side bits with `node index.js` or use the dockerfile built with `yarn build`.

-If you have a clay, you can install the "FOAM Nearby POI" service (this is mocked out for the hackathon).
+If you have a clay, you can install the "FOAM Staked POI" service (this is mocked out for the hackathon).

 ## TODO